evilsocket/opensnitch/wiki/block-lists.md

 Starting from version [1.4.0rc1](https://github.com/evilsocket/opensnitch/releases/tag/v1.4.0-rc.1), you can block or allow lists of domains.

+Since version [1.5.0rc1](https://github.com/evilsocket/opensnitch/releases/tag/v1.5.0-rc.1) you can also use lists of IPs, network ranges and domains with regular expressions.

 It can be used to block ads, trackers, malware domains or limit to what domains an application connects to.

 [How to add a global rule to block malware](#how-to-add-a-global-rule-to-block-ads-or-trackers)